 $100.00 – $175.00

-Back to Business; This Lithograph digitally created Artwork sells as a Print; Forrest Realization; Size 18” x 23.5”.
+This Lithograph digitally created Artwork sells as a Print and canvas; Forrest Realization; paper Size 18” x 23.5”.

-From my book; “Get Forrest” page 53, At the end of the American Civil War that lasted from 1861 to 1865, southern farmers had the problems of getting laborers to work on their farm because slaves were no more.
+At the end of the American Civil War that lasted from 1861 to 1865, southern farmers had the problems of getting laborers to work on their farm because slaves were no more.
 Leveraging on the former slaves’ willingness to possess their farmland, southern farmers who have plantations employed the methods of cropping together and allowing renters to farm on their plantations.
 The two techniques call for sharing their farmland into lesser tracts of land, without revoking their ownership.
-With lesser tracts of plantations, the southern plantation farmer owners devised joint profit packages with the freelance farmers to run the plantations.
+With lesser tracts of plantations, the southern plantation farmer-owners devised joint profit packages with the freelance farmers to run the plantations.